Course Outline

 - True or False: Typically, clinical labs are relatively low greenhouse gas emitters as compared to other commercial enterprises.

-- Which of the following is not typically included in an assessment of the lab's environmental impact?
+- Which of the following is typically not included in assessing the laboratory's environmental impact?

 - Action Plan: Energy Usage